-With Georgia training with England last year and with Italy consistently at the bottom, we ask: Should the Six Nations have promotion and relegation?
+With Georgia training with England in 2018 and with Italy consistently at the bottom, we ask: Should the Six Nations have promotion and relegation?

 Asked about the reasoning behind smashing into the Georgians, Jones said: “We want to have the best scrum in the world and they’re the biggest, ugliest, strongest scrum pack in the world.
 Why wouldn’t we want to scrummage against them?
 It’s fantastic.
 We’re good friends with their two coaches, Milton Haig and Richard Graham – a Kiwi and an Aussie.
 They were keen on the idea and it suits us perfectly.”